Hi, welcome to REEL STEEL.

 Favourite films: Her, 2001: A Space Odyssey, Drive, Scott Pilgrim vs the World, Caché, Twin Peaks: Fire Walk With Me, Blue is the Warmest Colour, The Big Lebowski, The Great Dictator, 12 Angry Men.

 Rhiannon watches all kinds of films, but romantic comedies are an absolute no-go.
-She is currently studying for her degree in Journalism Studies at Sheffield University.
+She is currently undertaking Journalism Studies at Sheffield University.

 Favourite Films: The Dark Knight, Birdman, The Third Man, Lars and the Real Girl, Drive, One Flew Over the Cuckoo’s Nest and anything by Wes Anderson (but The Grand Budapest Hotel is probably no.1).